ZachoH/Copenhagen_city_data/_posts/2025-03-31-Introduction.markdown

 ---

 <b>
-Having children in the city can often be challenging and new families usually seeks out to the suburbs or countryside to have more space and let their children be closer to nature.
-However, Copenhagen proclaims that it is a city that welcomes kids with endless opportunities of playground, space and even that the city <a href="https://www.visitcopenhagen.com/copenhagen/activities/copenhagen-with-kids">is designed to match the needs of kids and their parents</a>.
+Having children in the city can often be challenging and new families usually seek out the suburbs or countryside to have more space and let their children be closer to nature.
+However, Copenhagen proclaims that it is a city that welcomes kids with endless opportunities of playgrounds, space and even that the city <a href="https://www.visitcopenhagen.com/copenhagen/activities/copenhagen-with-kids">is designed to match the needs of kids and their parents</a>.
 </b>

 <p>
-Through open source data, this article investigate if the city is a good fit for children based on pollution and how the recent trends have been in wether families decide to put children into the world while living in the capital of Denmark.
+Through open source data, this article investigates if the city is a good fit for children based on pollution and how the recent trends have been in whether families decide to raise children while living in the capital of Denmark.
 </p>

-A Study shows that "in 23 countries and territories across Europe and Central Asia died from causes linked to air pollution in 2021, according to a new policy brief published today by UNICEF.
+A study shows that "in 23 countries and territories across Europe and Central Asia, children died from causes linked to air pollution in 2021, according to a new policy brief published today by UNICEF.
 Deaths linked to air pollution across the region accounted for 1 in 5 of all deaths of children under one." https://www.unicef.org/tajikistan/press-releases/1-5-infant-deaths-europe-and-central-asia-linked-air-pollution-unicef

-The municipality of Copenhagen has made several initiatives to improve the air quality in the city.
-One of these initiatives is the establishment of <a href="https://miljoezoner.dk/om-mz/om-miljozoner/">environmental zones </a> implemented in 2020, which are areas where certain vehicles are restricted or banned to reduce air pollution by having a particle filter.
-This area is mapped out in blue and shows that it covers all of Copenhagen.
-Furthermore, Aarhus Universitet has set up 3 measuring stations where different polluters are measured, located between the city districs Nørrebro and Østerbro.
+The municipality of Copenhagen has made several initiatives to improve air quality.
+One is the establishment of <a href="https://miljoezoner.dk/om-mz/om-miljozoner/">environmental zones</a> implemented in 2020, where certain vehicles are restricted or banned to reduce air pollution via particle filters.
+This area covers all of Copenhagen.
+Aarhus Universitet has also set up three measuring stations in the city, located between the districts of Nørrebro and Østerbro.

 <figure id="fig1">
-  <iframe src="_site/assets/plots/environmental_zones.html" width="100%" height="500" frameborder="0"></iframe>
+  <iframe src="{{ site.baseurl }}/assets/plots/environmental_zones.html" width="100%" height="500" frameborder="0"></iframe>
   <figcaption style="text-align: center; font-style: italic; margin-top: 10px;">
     <strong>Figure 1:</strong> Map of Copenhagen showing environmental zones and air quality measuring stations.
   </figcaption>